-The top 3 scoring applicants will be entered into the ‘Educational Dragon’s Den’, which will be held at the Trainees section symposium at the BSG Annual Meeting.
+The top 3 scoring applicants will be entered into the ‘Educational Dragon’s Den’, which will be held at the Trainees section Symposium at the BSG Annual Meeting.
 These applicants will complete a presentation and then be questioned by our “dragons”.
-The winner will receive the Alistair McIntyre Prize and award of £1000.
+The winner will receive the Alistair McIntyre Prize and an award of £1,000.
 The two runners up will receive £500 each to contribute to their project.

 The award is open to any BSG member who is training in gastroenterology in the UK.
 This includes members of the BSG Trainee Section Committee not directly involved in the organisation of the award.
 Applications are welcomed from doctors in LAT posts, as well as those in numbered posts.

 The proposal must look at an aspect of training in Gastroenterology but there are no specific restrictions on the nature of the work.
 Appropriate submissions would include research projects, high-quality audits, qualitative studies, or local training initiatives.
 This can be a project that has already been completed or is currently being undertaken.
 Whilst all applications are encouraged, projects which are still at the proposal stage will be ranked lower than those that are already underway/completed.

 The 3 shortlisted applicants must be available to participate at the ‘Educational Dragon’s Den’ at the BSG Annual Meeting which will be taking place from 8th – 12th November 2021.
 The 3 shortlisted applicants will also receive a 20% registration discount to attend the BSG Annual Meeting Online.

 View the full BSG Policy for this award.